-He is remembered by a Memorial Lecture Series whose articles are published in the U.K.-based Journal of the Institute of Brewing.
+He is remembered by a Memorial Lecture Series.
+The resultant articles are published in the U.K.-based Journal of the Institute of Brewing.

-Rose made numerous contributions to brewing science through his books on yeast morphology and alcoholic beverage technology.
+Rose made numerous contributions to brewing science by his books on yeast morphology and alcoholic beverage technology.
 He was also co-editor of the scholarly journal, The Yeasts.

-Rose has the distinction of being quoted in the very first paragraph of the most important consumer book on beer ever written, The World Guide to Beer (1977) by Michael Jackson.
-The unusually evocative words of a technical man caught the eye of a romantic like Jackson:
+Rose has the distinction of being quoted in the very first paragraph of the most important consumer book ever written on beer, The World Guide to Beer (1977) by Michael Jackson.
+The unusually evocative words of Rose, a technical man, caught the eye of the romantic Jackson:

-Jackson’s wry line that despite “the worst fears of the drinking man” science has not altered the “basic procedure of brewing” serves as a kind of leitmotif, not just for the World Guide to Beer but for Jackson’s entire career and by extension, modern craft brewing.
-It is also a theme in Anthony Rose’s article from which the quotation above was drawn.
+Jackson’s wry statement that despite “the worst fears of the drinking man” science has not altered the “basic procedure of brewing” serves as a leitmotif, not just to the World Guide to Beer but Jackson’s entire career and by extension, to modern craft brewing.
+It is also a theme of Rose’s article from which the quotation above was drawn.

 Jackson obviously had read the full article.
-This is evident not just via the quotation he published but in many passages of the first 20 pages of the World Guide, the part that precedes the national and sub-national classifications.
+It is evident not just by the quotation he published but through many passages in the first 20 (introductory) pages of the World Guide.

-Rose was, therefore an important influence on Jackson together with other writers or scholars such as Alfred Barnard, Andrew Campbell, George Saintsbury, Peter Mathias, John Bickerdyke, and (or in my view) Wahl & Henius who wrote an important brewing text in 1902.
+Rose was, therefore, an important influence on Jackson together with writers or scholars such as Alfred Barnard, Andrew Campbell, George Saintsbury, Peter Mathias, John Bickerdyke, and (in my view) the Americans Wahl & Henius, who wrote a major brewing text in 1902.

-Unless I missed it, I have never seen a discussion in beer historical writing of Anthony Rose’s article.
-I offer it here.
+As I have never seen a discussion in beer historical writing of Anthony Rose’s article, I offer it here.